clearbluejar/ghidriff/README.md

 ```
 </details>

+#### Analyze the Diff

 Results in this beatiful markdown: [ntoskrnl.exe.10.0.22621.1344-ntoskrnl.exe.10.0.22621.1413.diff.md](https://gist.github.com/clearbluejar/b95ae854a92ee917cd0b5c7055b60282)

 See if you can figure out what function was patched for [CVE-2023-2342](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-23420).

 - Details of [CVE-2023-2342](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2023-23420) can be found here: [https://bugs.chromium.org/p/project-zero/issues/detail?id=2392](https://bugs.chromium.org/p/project-zero/issues/detail?id=2392)

 Prefer a side by side diff?
-Try out `ghidriff`'s custom viewer.  https://diffpreview.github.io/?b95ae854a92ee917cd0b5c7055b60282
+Try out `ghidriff`'s custom html viewer. https://diffpreview.github.io/?b95ae854a92ee917cd0b5c7055b60282

 ### Diffing CVE-2023-21768

-Details of the CVE-2023-21768 (detailed in this [post](https://securityintelligence.com/posts/patch-tuesday-exploit-wednesday-pwning-windows-ancillary-function-driver-winsock/)).
+Details of the CVE-2023-21768 (detailed in this blog [post](https://securityintelligence.com/posts/patch-tuesday-exploit-wednesday-pwning-windows-ancillary-function-driver-winsock/)).
 What if you wanted to repeat this patch diff with `ghidriff`?

 1. Download two versions of `AFD.sys` (vulnerable and patched):